-B) Measuring Absolute Pro-Poor Growth: The Case of a Poverty Line that is Constant Over Time
+3.2 Measuring Absolute Pro-Poor Growth: The Case of a Poverty Line That Is Constant Over Time

-This case is examined in Appendix C. the demonstration is quite similar to that given in the previous subsection.
+This case is examined in Appendix C. The demonstration is quite similar to that given in the previous subsection.

-C) The Case of a Poverty Line that Varies Over Time:
+3.3 The Case of a Poverty Line That Varies over Time

 A distinction should be made here between the case where the variation in the poverty line is considered to be exogenous and that where it is endogenous.
 In both cases one has again the choice between a relative and an absolute approach to pro-poor growth.
+It should however be stressed that if the poverty line is determined endogenously some of axioms commonly used in the poverty literature should be stated more cautiously.
+For instance, if the poverty line is 50% of the median, then the monotonicity axiom allows only those increments/ reductions in the incomes of the poor that do not change the poverty line.
+A similar remark holds for the transfer axiom.
+Likewise, for the focus axiom to be satisfied only those changes in the incomes of the non-poor are allowed that do not change the poverty line.
+Note however that no such problem arises with the symmetry and population principles2.

-The decompositions of the variations in poverty that are obtained in these cases are derived in Deutsch and Silber (2009) as well as in Appendix C.
+The detailed decomposition of the variations in poverty that are obtained when the poverty line varies over time is given in Deutsch and Silber (2009) as well as in Appendix C.

-IV) An Empirical Illustration: Relative Pro-Poor Growth in Israel During the Period 1990-2006
+4 An Empirical Illustration: Relative Pro-Poor Growth in Israel during the Period 1990-2006

-1) What do the Growth Incidence and Poverty Growth Curves for the period 1990-2006 show?
+4.1 What Do the Growth Incidence and Poverty Growth Curves for the Period 1990-2006 Show?

-The Growth Incidence Curves for the whole period 1990-2006 are given in Figure 1 for the standardized net income.
+The Growth Incidence Curve for the whole period 1990-2006 is given in Figure 1 for the standardized net income.
 One may observe that as a whole, during this period of 16 years, growth was pro-rich rather than pro-poor.
 This was however not true for the annual growth since years of pro-poor growth alternated with period of pro-rich growth, as will be apparent below when we will look at specific measures of pro-poor growth.

-Figure 2 gives the Poverty Growth Curve for this same period for the standardized net incomes.
-The picture is quite similar to the one given by the Growth Incidence Curves.
-At the exception of the 15 lowest percentiles, growth was, as a whole, pro-rich.
+Results are quite similar when drawing for this same period a Poverty Growth Curve for the standardized net incomes.
+At the exception of the 15 lowest percentiles, growth was, as a whole, pro-rich3.

-2) Looking at changes in the poverty indices:
+4.2 Looking at Changes in the Poverty Indices